Read more about the Citizen Advisory Panel in the 2018/19 annual report (PDF, 1.5MB).

-Having taught for thirty years, working in Cornwall’s secondary schools, Sally retired and became a member of Perranporth Surgery PPG (Patient Participation Group).
+Having taught for 30 years, working in Cornwall’s secondary schools, Sally retired and became a member of Perranporth Surgery Patient Participation Group (PPG).
 Sally is as passionate about health matters as she is about education.
-Sally is also the elected chair of the Carrick PPG representatives group and in that role attends, with two other representatives, the Carrick GP locality group meetings - GPs and practice managers from three primary care networks (PCNs).
+Sally is also the elected chair of the Carrick PPG representatives group and in that role attends, with 2 other representatives, the Carrick GP locality group meetings – GPs and practice managers from 3 primary care networks (PCNs).
 In all these groups, we are endeavouring to increase the level of engagement between the health and care partners and people and their communities to further everyone’s understanding of services and needs.

 Nigel became involved in NHS issues as a result of concerns about the implementation of the Health and Social Care Act 2012 and organised a local meeting to discuss the implications of the new Act.
 As a result, Nigel was asked to join the Quay Lane Surgery PPG and then became the chair of the east locality umbrella meeting for PPG reps.

-Nigel's involvement expanded when he joined the Patient Reference Group which morphed into the Citizen Advisory Panel of NHS Kernow and is the vice chair.
+Nigel’s involvement expanded when he joined the patient reference group which morphed into the CAP of NHS Kernow and is the vice chair.

-Steve is a family man with three grown up children and a number of pet dogs, one of which is a support dog that tells him when he has low blood sugar.
-He's had type one diabetes for 43 years, which is now controlled by an insulin pump and managed using the Librelink App.
+Steve is a family man with 3 grown up children and a number of pet dogs, 1 of which is a support dog that tells him when he has low blood sugar.
+He’s had type 1 diabetes for 43 years, which is now controlled by an insulin pump and managed using the Librelink App.
 Following a sporting accident in 2002, Steve gained a spinal injury leaving him dependant on a wheelchair for mobility.

-Steve is the chair of Old Bridge Surgery in Looe, a member of the Citizen Advisory Panel and also one of the One and All team delivering the project on personalised care within Cornwall.
+Steve is the chair of Old Bridge Surgery in Looe, a member of the CAP and the One and All team delivering the project on personalised care within Cornwall.
 He is now a HOPE course facilitator and is looking forward to delivering this course across Cornwall.
 Steve is also an NHS Kernow digital champion and is keen to use this skill to help patients take advantage of the ever expanding range of apps now available through the NHS.
-Steve is currently enrolled on the Understanding the Health and Social Care Environment course run by NHS England.
+Steve is currently enrolled on the understanding the health and social care environment course run by NHS England.

 With a background in the finance industries, Nigel moved to Cornwall in 2008 with his wife, who is a consultant psychiatrist.
 Nigel has been involved in NHS campaigns and committees for many years and believes passionately in a properly funded NHS, adhering to the founding principles which led to it being the envy of the world, and in the involvement of patients and public.